Cell nucleus: Evolution

-As the major defining characteristic of the eukaryotic cell, the nucleus' evolutionary origin has been the subject of much speculation.
+As the major defining characteristic of the eukaryotic cell, the nucleus's evolutionary origin has been the subject of much speculation.
 Four major hypotheses have been proposed to explain the existence of the nucleus, although none have yet earned widespread support.

 The first model known as the "syntrophic model" proposes that a symbiotic relationship between the archaea and bacteria created the nucleus-containing eukaryotic cell.
-(Organisms of the Archaea and Bacteria domain have no cell nucleus.)
-It is hypothesized that the symbiosis originated when ancient archaea, similar to modern methanogenic archaea, invaded and lived within bacteria similar to modern myxobacteria, eventually forming the early nucleus.
+(Organisms of the Archaeal and Bacterial domains have no cell nucleus.)
+It is hypothesized that the symbiosis originated when ancient archaea similar to modern methanogenic archaea, invaded and lived within bacteria similar to modern myxobacteria, eventually forming the early nucleus.
 This theory is analogous to the accepted theory for the origin of eukaryotic mitochondria and chloroplasts, which are thought to have developed from a similar endosymbiotic relationship between proto-eukaryotes and aerobic bacteria.
 One possibility is that the nuclear membrane arose as a new membrane system following the origin of mitochondria in an archaebacterial host.
 The nuclear membrane may have served to protect the genome from damaging reactive oxygen species produced by the protomitochondria.
 The archaeal origin of the nucleus is supported by observations that archaea and eukarya have similar genes for certain proteins, including histones.
 Observations that myxobacteria are motile, can form multicellular complexes, and possess kinases and G proteins similar to eukarya, support a bacterial origin for the eukaryotic cell.

 A second model proposes that proto-eukaryotic cells evolved from bacteria without an endosymbiotic stage.
 This model is based on the existence of modern Planctomycetota bacteria that possess a nuclear structure with primitive pores and other compartmentalized membrane structures.
-A similar proposal states that a eukaryote-like cell, the chronocyte, evolved first and phagocytosed archaea and bacteria to generate the nucleus and the eukaryotic cell.
+A similar proposal states that a eukaryote-like cell, the hypothetical chronocyte, evolved first and phagocytosed archaea and bacteria to generate the nucleus and the eukaryotic cell.

 The most controversial model, known as viral eukaryogenesis, posits that the membrane-bound nucleus, along with other eukaryotic features, originated from the infection of a prokaryote by a virus.
 The suggestion is based on similarities between eukaryotes and viruses such as linear DNA strands, mRNA capping, and tight binding to proteins (analogizing histones to viral envelopes).
 One version of the proposal suggests that the nucleus evolved in concert with phagocytosis to form an early cellular "predator".
 Another variant proposes that eukaryotes originated from early archaea infected by poxviruses, on the basis of observed similarity between the DNA polymerases in modern poxviruses and eukaryotes.
 It has been suggested that the unresolved question of the evolution of sex could be related to the viral eukaryogenesis hypothesis.

 A more recent proposal, the exomembrane hypothesis, suggests that the nucleus instead originated from a single ancestral cell that evolved a second exterior cell membrane; the interior membrane enclosing the original cell then became the nuclear membrane and evolved increasingly elaborate pore structures for passage of internally synthesized cellular components such as ribosomal subunits.